What is the Diagrammar?

-The DIAGRAM Content Model defines a data model for image description metadata.
+The Diagrammar defines a data model for image description metadata.
 It provides a structured, standard way for image description data to be modeled, including multiple different types of descriptions for each image, teacher annotations, and pointers to tactile graphic files.
-The flexibility of the DIAGRAM Content Model to hold information about a variety of image alternatives is a critical and revolutionary acknowledgment of the breadth of alternatives that new technology has made possible.
+The ability of the Diagrammar to hold information about a variety of image alternatives is a critical and revolutionary acknowledgment of the breadth of alternatives that new technology has made possible.

-To build the content model, members of the working group began by defining uses cases in three areas: producers, facilitators, and consumers.
+To build the Diagrammar, members of the working group began by defining uses cases in three areas: producers, facilitators, and consumers.
 From the use cases, information requirements were developed and from those requirements, the metadata elements to support them.
 These are explained in more detail in the sections below.

 Production Use Cases are targeted towards all users that will participate in creation of (or facilitating the creation of) accessible formats of digital media.
 These include some of the following types of users as examples: